 Capping Certain Borrowers at 6% Rates With SCRA

-The first homeowner hardship risk is, of course, elevated interest rates.
+The first kind of homeowner hardship risks are, of course, elevated interest rates.
 But, there’s a potential solution offered through the Servicemembers Civil Relief Act (SCRA).

 SCRA offers protections to our servicemembers to ensure that legal or financial transactions don’t adversely affect them during military or uniformed service.
 Included is a benefit to reduce rates to a cap of 6% on any debts incurred prior to becoming a servicemember.